senanmele/senanmele/README.md

 - A Streamlit app for visualizing market KPIs, designed to facilitate quick decision-making for business teams.
 Exploring the intersections of AI, data governance, and real-world applications through various projects.

-💬 Let's Connect
-I'm always open to collaboration, learning, and sharing knowledge.
+💬 Let's Connect: I'm always open to collaboration, learning, and sharing knowledge.
 Feel free to explore my repositories, contribute to my projects, or just say hi!

 📫 How to reach me: senanmele@gmail.com